tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

-Based on the best-selling novel by queer ally Stephen King, *Carrie* tells the story of Carrie white, A teenage girl trying desperately to make it through her high school years. she's bullied for being a bit differen, for being shy, for not fitting in, and like many young Christians, doesn't feel at home in the stifling environment of an evangelical household.
+Based on the best-selling novel by queer ally Stephen King, *Carrie* tells the story of Carrie white, A teenage girl trying desperately to make it through her high school years. she's bullied for being a bit different, for being shy, for not fitting in, and like many young Christians, doesn't feel at home in the stifling environment of an evangelical household.

 possibly the most obvious queer coding in the story is when Carrie's ultra religious mother actually locks her in a closet, declaring that she'll be sent to hell and punished for being who she is, if she continues down this sinful path.